Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Numerical implementation

 \subsubsection{Analysis on {\it E. coli} data}

-Finally, we analyse a dataset obtained through microscopic time-lapse imaging of single bacterial cells growing in rich medium, by Wang, Robert et al. \cite{Robert}.
+Finally, we analyse a dataset obtained through microscopic time-lapse imaging of single bacterial cells growing in rich medium, by Wang, Robert et al. \cite{Robert} and by Stewart et al. \cite{Stewart}.
 Thanks to a microfluidic set-up, the experimental conditions are well controlled and stable, so that the cells are in a steady state of growth (so-called balanced growth).
-The observation scheme corresponds to the sparse tree case: at each generation, only one offspring is followed.
+The observation scheme corresponds to the sparse tree case for the data from Wang, Robert et al.: at each generation, only one offspring is followed.
+On the contrary, data corresponds to the full tree case for the data by Stewart et al., where the cells grow in a culture.
 The growth and division of the cells is followed by microscopy, and image analysis allows to determine the time evolution of the size of each cell, from birth to division.
 We picked up the quantities of interest for our implementation: for each cell, its size at birth, growth rate and lifetime.
 We consider that cells divide equally into two daughter cells, neglecting the small differences of size at birth between daughter cells.
 Each cell grows exponentially fast, but growth rates exhibit variability.

 Our data is formed by the concatenation of several lineages, each of them composed with a line of offsprings coming from a first single cell picked at random in a culture.
 Some of the first and last generations were not considered in order to avoid any experimental disturbance linked either to non stationary conditions or to aging of the cells.